 When can I apply and what is the application deadline for the PharmD program?

 The current deadline is June 1 of each year for fall entrance into the professional program.
 Applicants are advised to apply well in advance of this deadline.
-Late applications may be considered.
-For undergraduate/pre-pharmacy admissions information, visit Undergraduate Admissions (or International Admissions, when applicable).
+For undergraduate/pre-pharmacy admissions information, visit Undergraduate Admissions or International Admissions.

 What are the criteria for admission?

-In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application, complete the PharmD prerequisite courses, and take the Pharmacy College Admission Test (PCAT).
-A competitive GPA is around a B in the pre-pharmacy science and math courses.
-We do not have a minimum PCAT score.
+In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application and complete the prerequisite courses.
+There is no minimum GPA to be considered.
 In addition, the Admissions Committee looks at scholastic preparation, pharmacy experiences, academic recognition or honors, extracurricular activities, letters of recommendation, oral and written communication and any additional information provided by the applicant.

 Should I still apply if my grade point average or PCAT is relatively low?

 Yes.
-Admission is competitive and our evaluation is based on all aspects of the application in addition to your grade point average.
-This includes your math and science grades, curriculum, PCAT scores, recommendations, essays, and interview results.
+Admission is competitive and our evaluation is based on all aspects of the application.
+This includes math and science grades, curriculum, PCAT scores, recommendations, essays, and interview results.
 Competition also varies from year to year depending upon the size and strength of the applicant pool.
-You should consider all of these factors and should not base your decision to apply solely on your GPA and/or your PCAT score(s).
+Applicants should consider all of these factors and should not base their decision to apply solely on their GPA and/or PCAT score(s).
+Learn more here.